 virgin has been repeated for thousands of years in the mythology

-of many cultures.
+of many cultures. long before it became a Christian dogma.
 In the

 virgin.
 He is killed/destroyed and reborn each year.
 His